imgix/vue/README.md

 ### Vue 3.x

-⚠️ Currently this library does not explicitly support Vue 3.
-It is likely that everything works as intended, and we are looking to roll out official support for Vue 3 soon.
+⚠️ Currently this library does not explicitly support Vue 3, although we are planning to roll out official support for it soon.
 We will also be supporting Vue 2 for the official support timeline (18 months) after we release Vue 3 support.

 ### Nuxt.js